mousumkumar/personaltm/README.md

-PersonalTM is an android application for personal task manager.
+PersonalTM is an android application for managing your tasks in a To-do-list manner.